Mysteries of a Barbershop: Plot

 The plot revolves around Dr. Moras (Faber) who visits a barber (Valentin), who accidentally shaves Moras to look like a Chinese person, and then mistakenly cuts off Moras' rival's head, which is sewn back on, and ends with a sword fight—"The Duel"—in which Faber is triumphant, actually saved by the barber's assistant (Ebinger), and Ebinger and Faber embrace in a happy ending in a mysterious Senegalese Salon.

 Reception

 The finale of Faber and Ebinger kissing illustrates one of Brecht's first uses of the mock-romantic "happy ending" that would become a signature of Brecht's work throughout the years of the Weimar Republic.

 One critic aptly called the short film "dadaesque absurdity combine[d] with clownesque slapstick."
 Another reviewer called it "Karl Valentin meets Dada and the Marx Brothers."
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Mysteries of a Barbershop was placed at #90.